Undergraduate Awards and Scholarships

 Students nominate themselves by providing a clean copy of their paper to the Graduate Chair.
 The paper must have been completed within the last 15 months and not submitted for previous consideration.
 The author of the winning paper will receive a certificate as well as a cash award.

 Department of Sociology Teaching Award

 Evidence of superior teaching as a TA and/or instructor.
 (Teaching evaluations must be submitted).

-Congratulations to the 2018 recipient - Colleen Ray.
+Congratulations to the 2019 recipient - Andrea Johnson.

 Congratulations to the 2019 recipient - Marissa Cardwell.